×

 The TSC Filter Icon stays on the screen.
 The TSC filter is clogged.
 Cycle the Tool changer a few times to actuate the AutoClean system on the TSC pump.

-The vacumm sensor is not plugged in or the cable is damaged.
-See the Vacuum Sensor section.
+The vacuum sensor is not plugged in, or the cable is damaged.
+See the Vacuum Switch section.

-The vacumm sensor has debris or is clogged.
+The vacuum sensor has debris or is clogged.

 The Auto-clean cylinder is leaking.

-Damage to the motor shaft key, shaft collar, or wear in other parts of the pump head assembly.
-Inspect the motor shaft / pump head assembly.
+Damage to the motor shaft key, or wear in other parts of the pump head assembly.
+Inspect the motor shaft.
+Decouple pump head assembly.
+Without opening the pump head, check if the gears are loose in the housing. verify that there are bushings around the gear shafts.
+Check if the dowel pin and spring are missing.

 The TSC pressure sensor is defective.
 Some coolant flow may occur if this is the case.
-Troubleshoot the coolant pressure sensor.
+Troubleshoot by following the TSC Pressure Sensor Failure.
+See the section below.

-The Auxilary filter is draining from being used with the TSC pump.
+The auxiliary filter is draining from being used with the TSC pump.
 Replace muffler fitting with 58-2103 (FITG NPT1/4M X 1/8" THRU 90 BRASS) See section below.

-The Auxilary filter is being drained, the tank lid is not leaking.
+The auxiliary filter is being drained.
+The tank lid is not leaking.

 The TSC pump is cavitating.

-The Auxilary Filter tank runs out of coolant periodically.
+The auxiliary filter tank runs out of coolant periodically.

 The TSC pump filter or intake strainer is clogged.
 Clean the filters.
 Remove chips from the coolant system.